-Lyndi currently offers yoga classes, private yoga therapy sessions, yoga playshops and retreats in Tucson and Southern Arizona.
+Lyndi currently offers yoga classes, private yoga therapy sessions, yoga playshops, mindfulness presentations, and women's retreats in Tucson and Southern Arizona.
 Her yoga teaching style is eclectic with a therapeutic flavor.
 She leads her students in a way that allows them to love themselves exactly where they are on their path while being fully present in their body.
 She knows a yoga practice can be deep, fun, gentle, challenging, and joyful all at the same time.
 She believes deeply in the magic of affirmations, glitter, essential oils, love, and laughter.

 Lyndi has been practicing yoga since 1995, but it wasn’t until 2004 that she truly discovered all that yoga had to offer.
 After dealing with various health issues for two years, she returned to yoga after a hiatus.
 She immediately realized the potential for improving her health.
 After attending several classes weekly for six months, her most severe health issue had improved drastically and she had more joy and energy than ever before.
 This experience is what truly delivered her to her passion for yoga.
 In 2007, she began the process of training and certification to be a yoga instructor.